How to Make Jam

 This post may contain affiliate links.
 Please read our disclosure policy.

-2. Now, turn the heat to medium.
-As the fruit starts to cook, mash down the fruit with a potato masher or a fork to encourage the release of juices and help the fruit break down a little.
+Step 2: Cook over medium heat.
+As the fruit starts to cook, mash down the fruit with a potato masher or a fork to help the fruit break down a little.

 Test the Jam and Store